otam-mato/nodejs_mysql_web_app_terraform/README.md

 ### 1. Creating the Infrastructure with Terraform

 #### Template Description
 The Terraform configuration deploys resources on AWS.
 It sets up a VPC, subnets, security groups, EC2, and RDS instances.
-After the EC2 instance launches, it runs a script to install node.js and imports 'my_sql.sql' database into the RDS MySQL database.
+After the EC2 instance launches, it runs a script to clone the current git repository and imports 'my_sql.sql' database into the RDS MySQL database.

 Lastly, it creates the RDS instance with specified configurations and runs a script to set up the database.